Mishti92/writing-from-the-void/content/ongoing lists/routine.md

   - seeds
 draft: false
 ---
 *this page would evolve as i understand myself more and balance my curiosities, intuition and deliberate action*

 ##### **intentions:**
 - reduce [[screen time]]
 - write: check [[number of words written]]
 - prioritize existing connections over finding new ones
+- *develop a routine to enable the practice*

 ##### **anatomy of a week:**